The Tacoma Narrows Bridge

 Afternoon: When finished at the museum stroll along Gig Harbor’s waterfront where you will find plenty of shops to step in to.
 When hunger hits settle in to a table at Tide’s Tavern.
 Enjoy the views of the harbor as you munch on a King Salmon Burger and sip your favorite brew.

 Next, drive across the Tacoma Narrows Bridge but don’t stress about taking in the views while driving because you have the opportunity to walk across.
 Once on the Tacoma side of the bridge, park at War Memorial Park and take the Scott Pierson Trail which will lead you to the bridge.
 Take your time to walk across the massive structure and just imagine how it used to “gallop” but don’t fear as it is now nicknamed “Sturdy Gertie”.
-When finished with your walk, hop back in to the car and make your way to Point Defiance Park.

 Because of the ruins of the bridge that still rest between Tacoma and Gig Harbor, the area is a top spot for scuba diving.
 You can spot divers year round at this diving hub.
 Scuba divers aren’t the only things attracted to the ruins, it is said that giant octopus like to hang around the remains of old Galloping Gertie.
 While it is a fact that there are large octopus, enteroctapus dofleini otherwise known as the giant Pacific octopus, that lurk here there’s also a legend of an enormous octopus that lives here.
 Tacoma natives have stories of seeing 15-foot tentacles reach up out of the water and because of this the octopus has become somewhat of a local icon.